joed7/Python/modules.md

 __Installing External Module Using Pip__

 Pip is a tool for installing or managing Python packages.
-According to wikipaedia
+According to wikipedia

 `pip is a recursive acronym that can stand for either "Pip Installs Packages" or "Pip Installs Python"`